amaentau/espa-tv/docs/setup/raspberry-pi.md

 The script includes comprehensive package compatibility checking for all Chromium runtime dependencies, with fallback alternatives for packages that commonly change names between Debian/Raspbian versions (Buster, Bullseye, Bookworm).
 If package installation fails, the script provides detailed diagnostics about which specific packages failed and suggests recovery commands.

+The setup also properly configures Chromium symlinks: if `chromium` is installed, `chromium-browser` becomes a symlink to it; if `chromium-browser` is installed, `chromium` becomes a symlink to it.
+This ensures both common names work regardless of which package was installed.

 If you change the source tree later, run `sudo -u dongle npm install --omit=dev` before restarting `veo-dongle-kiosk.service`.

 ### Boot Optimizations